jacobvarner/hoops-jacobvarner/_posts/2020-9-11-prep-to-pros-part-2-draft-busts-and-players-that-didnt-quite-live-up-to-the-hype.md

 The 2004 recruiting class had 12 players fall from their high school ranking to their position after college, but none of the players fell from inside the top-30 to not making the NBA.
 Alabama's Ron Steele was the closest when he fell from a high school ranking of 31 to never getting to play in the NBA.

-Randolph Morris from Kentucky had the biggest drop going from the eighth overall recruit out of high school to an undrafted free-agent two years later.
+Randolph Morris from Kentucky had the biggest drop going from the eighth overall recruit out of high school to an undrafted free agent two years later.

 ![All basketball prospects from the 2004 recruiting class that fell from their high school ranking to NBA selection][image2]